EmbarrassingMoment/MIRenamer/README.md

 ### Batch Rename

-1. Go to the "Tools" menu in the Unreal Engine editor's top menu bar.
+1. Go to the "Tools" > "MaterialInstanceRenamer" in the Unreal Engine editor's top menu bar.
 2. Select "Rename All Material Instances".
 3. A confirmation dialog will appear.
 Click "Yes" to proceed.
 4. All Material Instances within the project will be scanned and renamed according to the naming convention.